JoshuaVandaele/Lua-Utilities-Snippets/README.md

 * ```io.readfile(path/to/file.txt)```
 reads a file
 * ```io.store(file,content,true)```
-stores data nto a file, the "true" mean we do a new line at the end of the file for future storing
+stores data into a file, the "true" mean we do a new line at the end of the file for future storing

 ## OS
 * ```os.find("file","dir")```